I was born in Weert, the Netherlands in 1993. In high school I never excelled in languages, except for English.

 I met her October 2015, and things started to get serious beginning of 2016.
-When in the beginning of April she asked if I wanted to come to Russia to meet her parents, I agreed.
+In the beginning of April she asked if I wanted to come to Russia to meet her parents, and I agreed.

-So that’s when I seriously started learning Russian.
+That’s when I started learning Russian again.
 After all, meeting her dad, who doesn’t speak English, was going to be a little scary 🙂

 So I seriously started learning Russian beginning of 2016.

-Me and her dad also went hunting, and even though my Russian was basic, we had a great time and could have some very simple conversations.
+Me and her dad also went hunting, and even though my Russian was basic, we had a lot of fun hunting and could even have some very simple conversations.

 After I came back from Russia, I moved back to the Netherlands.
 We made plans for my girlfriend to come to Holland.

 She was still working in Madrid at that time, but we started all the visa procedures in 2016.